advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 It prevents us from calling the current state-of-the-art as "true intelligence", since when "true" has no meaning, there can of course be no "true intelligence".

+### Implications for AI Safety Strategies

+So far in this post, I argued that Recursive Minds is a milestone in AGI technology.
+This is some way one can measure the progress on AI besides it just improving on various benchmarks.
+However, I also believe that Recursive Minds is a *easily noticeable tipping point*, not just some minor improvement in the overall state of AI technology.
+This has implications for AI safety strategies.

+The reason for this is that, since higher order concepts through reflection requires the grounding of the concept of truth, I predict that no significant progress on higher order concepts (relative to super-intelligence) will come before the ability to ground truth using Recursive Minds is achieved.

+This does not mean that grounding of truth using Recursive Minds will happen directly, but that the ability to do it will roughly coincide in time with an easily noticeable tipping point of AGI.
+The kind of AI safety technology that is needed to deal with AI control problems changes in nature before and after this tipping point.
+Before this point in time, AI control problems will have a character of localized semantics.
+After this point in time, AI control problems will take on a more globalized semantical character.

+For example, the bias of training data is a localized kind of control problem, because it is a grounding problem of semantics relative to some specific data set.
+By fixing the data set or the algorithms, this problem can be solved (locally).

+A control problem of globalized semantical character means that e.g. machine learning faces problems that are not related to some specific data set or training environment.
+This could be e.g. definitions of goals that are interpreted differently across various contexts.
+Such kind of problems are unsolved globally as long they remain unsolved, but once a technique to solve them exists, it might be relatively easy to fix them (globally).
+E.g. most implementations of similar AI technology is tested against some safety standard.

+A problem could be that various safety solutions could depend on the approximate stage of Recursive Minds being reached.

+For example, an AGI equiped with the ability to test other AGI implementations for some specific error, is not expected to be functional before passing the Recursive Minds tipping point.
+This is not because a such AGI requires grounding the concept of truth directly, but that the higher order concepts required, builds on *some* grounding of truth.

+Therefore, it might be necessary to accelerate AI safety research rapidly in the time period shortly after the Recursive Minds stage is reached.